Morecambe F.C.: 2007–2022: Football League, including promotion to League One

-Financial problems, 2022–2025
+2022–2026: Three relegations amid financial problems

 In October 2022, Adams voiced worries about the future of the club.
 Its owners, Bond Group Investments, had put the club up for sale in September 2022, with directors Jason Whittingham and Colin Goldring stepping down from the Shrimps' board.
 In March 2023, players' wages were paid late, with funds invested by Sarbjot Johal, who was aiming to take over the club, ultimately bridging the gap.
 However, uncertainty about the club's ownership continued, ultimately through to August 2025.

 In May 2023, Morecambe were relegated to League Two.
 Fourteen players left the club after their contracts expired, with no players offered new deals.
 In August 2023, Morecambe received a suspended three-point deduction for paying its players late in March.
 In December 2023, Morecambe and owner Jason Whittingham were charged by the EFL for failures over players' wages, and in April 2024, the three-point deduction was activated and Whittingham was fined £10,000.
 The club finished the 2023–24 season in 15th place.

 On 30 April 2024, after succeeding Derek Adams as manager in November 2023, Ged Brannan left to join League Two rivals Accrington Stanley.
 Manager-less, with chief executive Ben Sadler joining Walsall, and with only one player under contract for the next season due to an ongoing transfer embargo, the club was described as "a circus" by its chairman Rod Taylor in May 2024.
 On 20 May 2024, Morecambe announced the departure of 16 players, leaving the club with a five-strong first-team squad.
 The following day, club directors called on Whittingham to sell the club to avoid a 'catastrophic outcome'.
 Derek Adams returned for a third spell as manager in early June 2024.
 A month later, talks over a possible buyout of the club were reported to be at "an advanced stage", the transfer embargo was lifted (though Morecambe were fined £5,131.82 for failing to meet payment obligations) and Morecambe signed 15 players.

 On 19 December 2024, Morecambe received a suspended two-points deduction for five failures to report non-payment of accounts owed to HM Revenue and Customs (HMRC).
 On 23 January 2025, the club - 23rd in League Two and five points from safety - insisted it was "not in immediate jeopardy" despite having no proof of funds for the rest of the season and being unable to sign players in the transfer window.
 However, Morecambe later secured funds to sign players.